nginxinc/nginx-gateway-fabric/docs/content/guides/advanced-routing.md

 docs: "DOCS-000"
 ---

 In this guide we will configure advanced routing rules for multiple applications.
 These rules will showcase request matching by path, headers, query parameters, and method.
-For an introduction to exposing your application, it is recommended to go through the [basic guide]({{< relref "/guides/routing-traffic-to-your-app.md" >}}) first.
+For an introduction to exposing your application, we recommend that you go through the [basic guide]({{< relref "/guides/routing-traffic-to-your-app.md" >}}) first.

 The following image shows the traffic flow that we will be creating with these rules.

 ![Traffic Flow Diagram](/img/advanced-routing.png)

 The goal is to create a set of rules that will result in client requests being sent to specific backends based on the request attributes.
 In this diagram, we have two versions of the `coffee` service.
 Traffic for v1 needs to be directed to the old application, while traffic for v2 needs to be directed towards the new application.
 We also have two `tea` services, one that handles GET operations and one that handles POST operations.
 Both the `tea` and `coffee` applications share the same Gateway.

 ## Prerequisites